AfterShip/tracking-sdk-java/README.md

 The AfterShip SDK has the following resource which are exactly the same as the API endpoints:

-- TrackingResource
-  - Get trackings
-  - Create a tracking
-  - Get a tracking by ID
-  - Update a tracking by ID
-  - Delete a tracking by ID
-  - Retrack an expired tracking by ID
-  - Mark tracking as completed by ID
 - CourierResource
   - Get couriers
   - Detect courier